Aggie-Web-Developers/awd-project-sama/README.md

 # Questions/Concerns

-Feel free to direct any questions, concerns, or comments to the Project Manager (), @Vigasaurus or @cdconn00
+Feel free to direct any questions, concerns, or comments to the Project Manager (https://github.com/kenkirkley/), https://github.com/Vigasaurus or https://github.com/cdconn00